Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/READMEfinal.md

    Provide admin credentials i.e user ID and password

-   press enter to continue
+   Press enter to continue

  # Output

- Will receive popup information of deleted teams and it will send email behalf of mail sender
+ Will receive pop up information of deleted teams also it will send an email behalf of mail sender